rasprague/eyesey-piboy/README.md

   - Tested on Raspberry Pi 4 B with the official [PiBoy DMG Image](https://experimentalpi.com/downloads.html).
 - WaveShare Game HAT
   - Tested on Raspberry Pi 3 B+ with RetroPie v4.8.
+- a plain old Raspberry Pi 3 B+ with RetroPie v4.8.

 Adaptation of the Critter&Guitari Eyesy video synth in order to run it on a regular Raspberry Pi